MASH: A Multiplatform and Multimodal Annotated Dataset for Societal Impact of Hurricane: Data Annotation

 \subsection{Annotation Consistency}

-Similar to \citet{manakul2023selfcheckgpt}, we invite three human annotators from different disciplines to manually verify the annotations by MLLM.
-Each human annotator is assigned 500 randomly sampled posts for each platform, resulting in 2,000 posts per annotator.
-For the information integrity class, we focus on true and false claims, thereby reducing all evaluation tasks to binary classification.
+Similar to \citet{manakul2023selfcheckgpt}, we invite three human annotators from different disciplines to manually verify the reliability of the MLLM-generated outputs.
+We design two tasks to verify the reliability: data cleaning verification and data annotation verification.
+In the data cleaning verification, for each platform, three annotators independently review 500 randomly sampled posts from the raw collected dataset (1,500 posts in total) to confirm whether the posts are related to the hurricane disaster.
+In the annotation verification, for each platform, we randomly sample another 500 posts (also 1,500 posts in total) from the cleaned relevant dataset.
+For each sampled post, annotators verify all MLLM-assigned labels across the Humanitarian, Bias, and Information Integrity Classes.
+For the Information Integrity Class, we focus on true and false claims, thereby reducing all evaluation tasks to binary classification.
+To evaluate the reliability, we measure both inter-annotator agreement among the human annotators and the agreement between the human majority vote and the output generated by MLLM.
 We adopt Accuracy and Fleiss’ Kappa Score for inter-annotator evaluation.
 Accuracy calculates the proportion of samples that are completely consistent among all annotators, while Fleiss’ Kappa Score calculates the overall consistency after random consistency correction between annotators.
 Fleiss’ Kappa is suitable for measuring agreement among three or more raters, making it appropriate for evaluating inter-annotator reliability~\cite{fleiss1971measuring}.
 Subsequently, we apply majority voting to aggregate human annotations.
 We compute Accuracy and Cohen’s Kappa to evaluate the consistency between human consensus and MLLM's annotations.
 Different from Fleiss’ Kappa, Cohen’s Kappa quantifies agreement between two raters by correcting for the proportion of agreement that would be expected purely by chance, making it more appropriate for pairwise agreement assessment compared to Fleiss’ Kappa~\cite{cohen1960coefficient}.
 Table~\ref{tab:annotation_consistency} shows the consistency of the annotations among the three annotators and the consistency between the MLLMs' annotations and the human consensus.
 We find that human inter-annotator agreement is strong, with Fleiss’ Kappa consistently near or above 0.8.
-Similarly, the agreement between MLLM's label and human consensus is also high, with Cohen’s Kappa above 0.80 and accuracy exceeding 0.90, which reflects the reliability of MLLM's annotations.
+Similarly, the agreement between MLLM's label and human consensus is also high, with Cohen’s Kappa above 0.8 and accuracy exceeding 0.9, which reflects the reliability of MLLM's annotations.
 We observe that categories such as Hate Speech and Gender Bias show relatively lower agreement.
 A plausible explanation is their highly imbalanced label distributions, which make the metrics more sensitive to small annotation disagreements.